 Still not convinced you can and should read aloud with your grandchildren?
 Below are just some of the invaluable benefits of reading aloud to your grandchildren.
 (From an article by Chontelle Bonfiglio of Bilingaulkidspot, October 19, 2017.)
 These should help encourage you:

 Choosing quality books can be daunting.
-I will be writing articles for Sixty and Me, where you will find book recommendations and reviews.
+I have written articles for Sixty and Me, where you will find book recommendations and reviews.
 You can also check out my website, where I review and sell children’s books.
 In addition, I find salesclerks in the children’s section of independent bookstores and children’s librarians are great resources.

 These are easy-to-share read-aloud books for birth – 12 years.
 You can choose to boogie, stretch, stomp, shake, and go crazy with your grandchildren.
 Or you can sit quietly, helping your grandchildren to learn about animals, acquire new vocabulary, explore the solar system, or travel the world.